yangyuan/hearthrock/README.md

 - Make sure you are scientist or engineer or student.
 - Create an issue in [here](../../issues).

+## Pull requests?
+- Pull requests are welcome, no matter how small the changes are.
+- It's a must to pass StyleCop.

 ___
 *“Hearthrock isn't endorsed by Blizzard Entertainment and doesn't reflect the views or opinions of Blizzard Entertainment or anyone officially involved in producing or managing Hearthstone.
 Hearthstone is a trademark or registered trademark of Blizzard Entertainment, Inc., in the U.S. and/or other countries.”*